 Perfect Draft Series: Drafting 11th in a 12 Team PPR League

-One of the most powerful tools at the disposal of 4for4 subscribers is the Draft Analyzer Software, which allows you to input every pick in your draft to optimize your team to have either the strongest starters, deepest team, or some combination of both, based on your preferences.
+One of the most powerful tools at the disposal of 4for4 subscribers is the Draft Hero Software, which allows you to input every pick in your draft to optimize your team to have either the strongest starters, deepest team, or some combination of both, based on your preferences.

-Draft Analyzer allows you to input your league’s scoring settings, adjusts for keeper leagues, warns you when you are reaching to early for a player, and alerts you when to target a handcuff RB if you so choose.
+Draft Hero allows you to input your league’s scoring settings, adjusts for keeper leagues, warns you when you are reaching to early for a player, and alerts you when to target a handcuff RB if you so choose.

-In other words, Draft Analyzer is incredible.
+In other words, Draft Hero is incredible.

 For this exercise, I will be executing a perfect draft for the 11th pick in a 12-team PPR league.
 I chose to set up some parameters for my draft plan designed specifically for teams picking near the end of the first round:

 Quarterbacks: None until at least the 7th round, unless Russell Wilson falls to the 4th round, because considering his ADP, Wilson will not fall to the 11th pick in the 5th round.
 Wilson is currently tied for 4for4’s #1 projected QB this season.
 He’s the only QB I’m willing to spend an early pick on this season.